bamit99/BGP_Monitor/README.md

 - Database connection status indicator and entry count display.
 - Automatic reconnection logic for WebSocket connections.

+P.S : PLEASE NOTE THAT THIS WILL REQUIRE A DEDICATED INSTANCE OF NEOJ AND A SYSLOG SERVER IN CASE YOU WANT TO FORWARD THE LOGS TO EXTERNAL DB.
 ## Installation

 1. Clone the repository: